greenelab/deep-review/sections/03_categorize.md

 importance with the rapid growth of mobile health applications.
 However, training process in these approaches places constraints on the algorithms used and can make fitting a model substantially more challenging.
+In our own experience it can be trivial to train a model without differential privacy, but quite difficult to train one within the differential privacy framework.
+The problem can be particularly pronounced with small sample sizes.

 Applying deep learning algorithms to this domain provides considerable opportunity as well as challenges - such as patient privacy - that cannot be